crohr/crohr.github.com/_posts/2014-04-14-how-to-get-a-debian-package-out-of-your-rails-app-and-host-it-on-s3.md

 ---
-title: How to effortlessly get a debian package out of your Rails app, and host it on S3
+title: Packaging and sharing your Rails app, the easy way
 description: "How to package a Ruby on Rails app, and host the resulting debian package on S3, all without the need to know about any of the debian packaging rules."
 layout: post
 tags: